About the Program

 The Miami chapter was founded in 1995 by Stephanie and Jules Trump (no relation to Donald Trump).
 The foundation adopted the entire second grade class (97 Dreamers) at the Charles R. Drew School in Liberty City.
 95 Dreamers reached the twelfth grade, 83 of them graduated in 2005 on time and, 54 graduated college and several are currently enrolled in higher education.
 In a community where the average income is $11,000, 1 out of 4 children is arrested by the age of 16, teenage pregnancy is prevalent and the graduation rate of less than 25%, the “ I Have a Dream” Miami program has helped defy these odds.
 These Dreamers have proven that just because one is born into poverty, does not mean that one cannot succeed, if only given the opportunity to.

-In August of 2007, we started a new class of Dreamers at Hibiscus Elementary School; the class of 2020.
-We have promised all 97 children the same opportunities as the class of 2005.
+In October of 2021, we started a new class of Dreamers at Fulford Elementary School; the class of 2032.
+We have promised this new cohort of Dreamers the same opportunities as the class of 2005 and class of 2020.

 What makes this program so effective?

 Our program adopts an entire kindergarten class at a low performing school in an economically disadvantaged area.
 At least 75% of the children in the school must be on a free lunch program for the school to be chosen.
 Once chosen, we provide tutoring, mentoring, pregnancy and drug prevention programs, college prep classes and counseling to our Dreamers.
-We have two full time project coordinators, Jonas Severe and Adrienne Anthony, who work closely with our Dreamers and their parents.
+We have two full time directors, Jonas Severe and Nicole Taylor, who work closely with our Dreamers and their parents.
 We also involve their families by showing them how to support their children’s academic success.

 These Dreamers are provided with year-round (after school and summer) programs of academic enhancement, as well as cultural, social, and recreational activities, throughout their entire educational years; elementary, middle and high school.
 This continuous motivation and support at an early stage in their lives remains consistent through high school giving them the stability and proper tools that children need and deserve to reach their academic success.